GemmaButcher-dev/itscool-ms3/TESTING.md

      * Immediate feedback via a flash message to let users know they have logged in successfully.<br>
      * Immediate feedback via a flash message to let users know they have logged out successfully.<br>

-    Examples of a flash message is shown below.
+    Example of a flash message is shown below.

 ![screenshot](documents/readme/admin_flash.png)

 ✅  access a user dashboard when logged in.

   ItScool provides:<br>
-     * a user dashboard for logged in users acessible via the navbar as required.<br>
+     * a user dashboard for logged in users accessible via the navbar as required.<br>

 ![screenshot](documents/readme/user_dashboard.png)